Curves in the disc, the type B braid group, and the type B zigzag algebra

-\subsection{Type $A_{2n-1}$ zigzag algebra $\Aa_{2n-1}$}
+\subsection{Type $A_{m}$ zigzag algebra $\Aa_{m}$}

-Consider the following quiver $\Gamma_{2n-1}$:
+Consider the following quiver $\Gamma_{m}$:

-We can take its path algebra $\C \Gamma_{2n-1}$ over $\C$; $\C \Gamma_{n}$ is the $\C$-vector space spanned by the set of all paths in $\Gamma_{n}$, with multiplication given by concatenation of paths (the multiplication is zero if the endpoints do not agree).
-Note that the constant path of each vertex $j$ is denoted by $e_j$.
+We can take its path algebra $\C \Gamma_{m}$ over $\C$; $\C \Gamma_{m}$ is the $\C$-vector space spanned by the set of all paths in $\Gamma_{m}$, with multiplication given by concatenation of paths (the multiplication is zero if the endpoints do not agree).
+We denote the constant path at each vertex $j$ by $e_j$.

-The grading we would put on $\Gamma_n$ is slightly different to \cite{KhoSei}; we set \begin{itemize} \item the degree of $(j|j-1)$ is $1$ for $j > n$ and $0$ for $j \leq n$, \item the degree of $(j|j+1)$ is $1$ for $j < n$ and $0 $ for $j \geq n,$ and \item the degree of $e_j = 0$ for all $j.$ \end{itemize} In this way, this path algebra is graded with the shift denoted by $\{-\}$ and unital with a family of pairwise orthogonal primitive central idempotent $e_j$ summing up to the unit element.
+In this paper, we will only consider $m$ odd, and the grading we put on $\C\Gamma_{m}$ will be slightly different to \cite{KhoSei}; we set \begin{itemize} \item the degree of $(j|j-1)$ is $1$ for $j > \frac{m+1}{2}$ and $0$ for $j \leq \frac{m+1}{2}$, \item the degree of $(j|j+1)$ is $1$ for $j < \frac{m+1}{2}$ and $0 $ for $j \geq \frac{m+1}{2},$ and \item the degree of $e_j = 0$, for all $j$, \end{itemize} where the grading is extended to all paths via multiplication.
+In this way, this path algebra is $\Z$-graded with the grading shift denoted by $\{-\}$ and unital with a family of pairwise orthogonal primitive central idempotent $e_j$ summing up to the unit element.

-Let $\Aa_n$ be the quotient of the path algebra of the quiver $\Gamma_{n}$ by the relations:
+Let $\Aa_{m}$ be the quotient of the path algebra of the quiver $\Gamma_{m}$ by the relations: